MicrosoftDocs/query-docs/query-languages/m/datetimezone-functions.md

 ---
 # DateTimeZone functions

-These functions allow creation and manipulation of datetimezone values.
+These functions create and manipulate datetimezone values.

 ## <a name="__toc360789069"></a>DateTimeZone